erique/playsid.library/README.txt

 *=======================================================================*
 *                                                                       *
 *       C64 MUSIC EMULATOR FOR AMIGA                                    *
-*       (C) 1990-1994 HÃ…KAN SUNDELL & RON BIRK                          *
+*       (C) 1990-1994 HÅKAN SUNDELL & RON BIRK                          *
 *                                                                       *
 *=======================================================================*

 This version of playsid.library provides three different sound output methods:

-- The original SID emulation by Per Sundell & Ron Birk
+- The original SID emulation by Per Sundell & Ron Birk (kick 1.3, 68000)
-- The reSID emulation engine by Dag Lem
+- The reSID emulation engine by Dag Lem (68060 or similar)
-- SIDBlaster-USB, a device that uses a SID chip for sound
+- SIDBlaster-USB, a device that uses a SID chip for sound (kick 2.0+, 68020)

 To use, copy "playsid.library" into LIBS:, replacing the original version.
 By default it will use the original SID emulation mode.